isomerpages/moe-sls/_teacher-user-guide/Discover/(A2) Search for Resources (New).md

 <p><u>Note</u>:</p>
 <ul>
 <li>If you are unsure of what you are searching for, you can leave the Search Bar empty and press <strong>Enter</strong> to return your search results.</li>
-<li>You can also search directly from the various Resource pages (eg. MOE Library, Community Gallery, App Library, External Resources).</li>
+<li>You can also search directly from the various Resource pages (e.g. My Drive, Community Gallery, MOE Library, App Library, External Resources).</li>
 </ul>
 <h2>Add Search Filters</h2>
 <hr>